sz3lp/ospreyexterior/README.md

 ## Deployment

+The repository is configured for Vercel with the production domain set to `https://ospreyexterior.com`.
+To deploy from GitHub:

+1. Create a Vercel project and select this repository when prompted to import from GitHub.
-The repository is configured for Vercel.
-Push to the default branch and configure the Supabase environment variables in your Vercel project settings.
+2. Add the `NEXT_PUBLIC_SUPABASE_URL`, `NEXT_PUBLIC_SUPABASE_ANON_KEY`, and `NEXT_PUBLIC_GOOGLE_TAG_ID` environment variables (along with any private Supabase keys you use server-side) in the Vercel project settings.
+3. Set the production domain to `ospreyexterior.com` in the Vercel Dashboard and configure DNS with your registrar if it is not already pointing to Vercel.
+4. Every push to the default branch will trigger a new deployment.
+Preview deployments will build from pull requests so you can verify changes before merging.

 The site builds using `npm run build` and serves statically with incremental revalidation handled by Supabase-powered data fetching at build time.